BarRaiser

 3. Use of behavioral interview questions

-These questions ask the candidate to describe specific situations from their past, how they handled them, and what the outcome was. however, the focus is on the candidate’s past behavior, which is a good predictor of future behavior.
+These questions ask the candidate to describe specific situations from their past, how they handled them, and what the outcome was.
+However, the focus is on the candidate’s past behavior, which is a good predictor of future behavior.

 4. Gathering of data on candidate performance in previous roles

-Another key element of evidence-based hiring is gathering data on candidate performance in previous roles.
+Another key element of evidence based hiring is gathering data on candidate performance in previous roles.
 This can include references, performance evaluations, and other sources of information about a candidate’s past performance.

 Conclusion